 If you are interested in pursuing a divorce, or your spouse has or intends to file, you should speak with an experienced Birmingham divorce attorney as soon as possible.
 There are many factors to consider before you file for divorce, including grounds for divorce in Alabama.
 The grounds for divorce are the reason you allege the court should legally end your marriage.
 You may allege that neither of you are at fault.
 Or, you may claim that your spouse’s behavior is responsible for your marriage failing.
 In many cases, this does not impact the outcome of your divorce.
 However, there are circumstances in which proving fault can impact the property settlement or alimony.

-To discuss Alabama divorce law, contact an attorney at Alabama Divorce & Family Lawyers, LLC by calling (205) 255-1155 or using our online contact form.
+To discuss Alabama divorce law, contact our Birmingham family law attorneys by calling (205) 255-1155 or using our online contact form.

 In Alabama, you may allege fault-based grounds or non-fault grounds.
 If you allege a fault divorce, you claim that your spouse’s actions caused the end of your marriage.
 When you claim no fault, you are saying it is neither parties’ fault that the marriage is over.
 An attorney will review the potential grounds you may allege in Alabama with you.
 Your lawyer will also advise you on the advantages and disadvantages of arguing fault versus no fault.
 In many divorce cases, alleging fault does not provide an advantage.
 In fact, it may create an unnecessary step without providing you with any real benefit.
 However, it all depends on your circumstances.
 If you wish to pursue alimony, proving your spouse cheated on you during the marriage may benefit you.
 Adultery in Alabama may constitute evidence of marital misconduct, which supports granting the aggrieved spouse alimony.